julian1/ansible-consolidated/README.md

 # Use ping module
 ansible all -i nc2, -c local -m ping

+# predefined vars of target
+ansible -m setup localhost
 ```

 #### Notes

 -  Requires Ansible version >= 2

 - it seems eaiser to not to manage /etc/apt/sources.list

 - rather than use register varaibles to flag the need for handlers such service restart, can touch/write a file, and read again at the end. this avoids the case of notified handlers not being called, due to some other mistake in the provision.